-Pitt-Johnstown English as a Second Language (ESL) Protocols
+Pitt-Johnstown English Language Learner (ELL) Protocols

 Following their matriculation, UPJ Admissions identifies all admitted international students whose first language is not English and who are not exempt from the TOEFL/IELTS requirements for placement testing; these students take both the Johnstown Test of English Language Proficiency (JTEPL) and the Johnstown version of the International English Language Testing System (JIELTS) during UPJ Orientation.

 Those students whose performance does not indicate college level proficiency in writing, speaking, and comprehending the English language are placed into the ELL course sequence.